 - Home Moravian Church, 529 South Church Street, Winston-Salem, NC

-- Immanuel New Eden Moravian Church, 3680 Old Lexington Road, Winston-Salem, NC
+- Immanuel New Eden Moravian Church, meets Sunday morning, 10:30am at 3680 Old Lexington Road, Winston-Salem, NC

 - Konnoak Hills Moravian Church, 3401 Konnoak Drive, Winston-Salem, NC